One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Controllability

-We can distinguish three phases of this motion, which now takes place in the conventional time span $[0,1]$: the transient of formation of the bump $[0,t_0]$, with $0<t_0<1/2$, the translation of the bump $[t_0,1-t_0]$, and the transient of destruction of the bump $[1-t_0,1]$.
-We can assume that the swimmer lies initially on the $x_1$-axis and that the initial parametrization is $\Sigma_\init(s)=se_1$\,.
 As before, the motion will be first described through a function $\xi\in X_1$ satisfying the two disks condition with the prescribed radius $\rho$.
 Then, $\xi$ will be composed with a time dependent rigid motion in order to obtain $\chi$ satisfying also the force and torque balance.

 For simplicity, we assume $\xi(0,t)=0$ for every $t\in[0,1]$.
 The function $\xi(s,t)$ will be better described by means of the angle $\vartheta(s,t)$ between its tangent line and the positive $x_1$-axis.
 This leads to the formula